UrsineRaven/VSCodePortable/README.md

 * [ ] Introduce a way to update VSCodePortable itself
 * [ ] Maybe move the To-Do's out of the readme
 * [ ] Do ~~more~~ error checking
+* [ ] Maybe just convert to a PowerShell script to remove executable dependencies (may make it not work as well on random computers due to PowerShell permissions)